seanfkiely/seanfkiely.github.io/_side_projects/mma_elo_ratings.md

 7. Invicta
 8. Rizin

-I then scrape the  pages of MMA fighters, gathering data on: weight class, gender, and individual bout info such as outcome, opponent, date, and method of victory.[^1] Overall, I establish a dataset of nearly 45,000 fights across about 3,800 individual fighters.
+I then build a dataset of fighters and scrape their Wikipedia pages, gathering data on: weight class, gender, and individual bout info such as outcome, opponent, date, and method of victory.[^1] Overall, I establish a dataset of nearly 45,000 fights across about 3,800 individual fighters.

 ## Elo Ratings

-In this section, I'll go into some detail defining how the ELO ratings are calculated.
-If you'd rather skip the math you can continue on to the result section and check out the tables and figures.
+In this section, I outline how the ELO ratings are constructed.
+If you'd rather skip the math, feel free to move on to the result section and check out the tables and figures.

-I create the Elo ratings as follows:
+I calculate the Elo ratings as follows:

-First, each fighter receives a baseline Elo rating.
+Each fighter begins with a baseline Elo rating.
 The model uses informative priors to assign the baseline rating.
+Let:

+$$
+- f = # profession fights
+- W = indicator for having a Wikipedia page
+  - W = 1 if the fighter has a Wikipedia page
+  - W = 0 otherwise

+R_0 =
+\begin{cases}
+1500, & \text{if } f \ge 10 \\[6pt]
+1300 + 200\left(\frac{f}{10}\right), & \text{if } f < 10 \text{ and } W = 1 \\[6pt]
+1100 + 400\left(\frac{f}{10}\right), & \text{if } f < 10 \text{ and } W = 0
+\end{cases}
+$$

 If a fighter has more than 10 professional fights, they receive a baseline rating of 1500.
 If the fighter has fewer than 10 fights but has a Wikipedia page, I take this to mean that the fighter is more notable and may be of higher quality.
-Their baseline thereofre ranges between 1300 and 1500 scaling linearly depending on the number of fights they've competed in.
-For fighters without a Wikipedia page and less than 10 points I use a baseline from 1100 and 1500 again sclaing linearly based on the number of fights completed.
+Their baseline therefore ranges between 1300 and 1500, scaling linearly depending on the number of fights they've competed in.
+For fighters without a Wikipedia page and less than 10 points I use a baseline from 1100 and 1500 again scaling linearly based on the number of fights completed.
 This allows ratings to adjust more realistically based on fighters' skill levels while also preventing fighters from "stat-padding" wins against lower ability fighters (see e.g., [Jeremy Horn](https://en.wikipedia.org/wiki/Jeremy_Horn)).
 The K-factor governs the sensitivity of the Elo updates, the higher the K-factor the more sensitive the ratings are to change.
 Games that can be played frequently may set lower K-factors such as 20 where multiple matches can be played in a single day.
 However, it is common in MMA to average about 2-4 fights per year.
 Therefore, I use a K-factor of 60.
 I also employ a dynamic K-factor that scales with opponents' experience.
 If a fighter faces an opponent with fewer than five fights the update is dampened, otherwise the update uses the full K value.
 This prevents large ratings jumps from wins over unproven fighters.

 For each bout, I then obtain the expected score, or expected probability of Fighter A winning, $E_A$ based on the rating of Fighter A and Fighter B as: